 To level the playing field, they leveled the school

-Kids across America are still suffering the effects of harmful "separate but equal" education, despite the clear advantages of desegregation.
+Kids across America are still suffering the effects of harmful "separate but equal" education, despite the clear advantages of integration.

 To see our way to the future we need only look at the past --

 Leveling Lincoln explores the history behind the landmark 1961 desegregation case of Taylor vs. Board of Education of New Rochelle, NY where an entire elementary school had to be torn down to achieve a level playing field in education.
 The case, the first of its kind in the North (seven years after Brown vs. The Board of Education), was praised on the floor of the United States Senate as an example of successful integration by peaceful protest, discourse, and jurisprudence.
 In its wake New Rochelle emerged as a flourishing multi-cultural community and serves as a model for how to achieve educational parity for all our children.